-Guatemala profile

 Guatemala profile - Media

-Guatemala is one of the Western Hemisphere's most dangerous countries for the media, says Reporters Without Borders.

-The watchdog says exposing corruption among politicians and officials can lead to threats and violence.
+Organized crime and corruption in Guatemala severely affect the functioning of government, and journalists, activists, and public officials who confront crime, corruption and other sensitive issues risk attack, says the watchdog Freedom House.

 Private operators dominate the media.
 Four national TV channels share the same owner and have a virtual monopoly in TV broadcasting.
 They have been criticised for being pro-government.
-Press ownership is also concentrated, says Freedom House.
+Press ownership is also concentrated.

-There were 3.1 million internet users by 2017 (via Internetworldstats).
+There were 10.7 million internet users by July 2022, comprising 58% of the population (Internetworldstats.com).
 Facebook is the leading social network.

 - Prensa Libre - private daily

-- La Hora - private daily
+- La Hora - private daily, now online-only

 - elPeriodico - private daily